 Fruit drop and the soil

 Low magnesium (Mg) levels in the soil can cause fruit drop, as can high potassium (K) or boron (B) levels.
 You can’t know what your soil’s nutrient levels are without a soil test from a local, reputable lab.
-While they look convenient and appealing, over-the-counter soil tests are not yet good enough to be useful.
-I’m still waiting for some aspiring entrepreneur to make that one happen - there’s a huge market for it, but I digress.
+While they look convenient and appealing, over-the-counter soil tests are not yet accurate enough to be useful.
 The type of soil can also have an impact on fruit drop.
 Sandy soils are far more prone to fruit drop than heavy clay soil.

-So, don’t panic if your orange tree drops dozens or hundreds of tiny green fruits in May or June.
-This is normal.
+Don’t panic if your orange tree drops dozens or hundreds of tiny green fruits in May or June.
+It is normal.
 Just pick them up and add them to your compost pile.
-If you notice heavy insect infestations, signs of disease, chlorosis, or wilting, you will want to track down the cause and correct it for a healthy harvest later in the season.
+If you notice heavy insect infestations, signs of disease, chlorosis, or wilting, track down the cause and correct it.

-And always remove fallen fruit and mummies, to avoid creating a disease triangle, or a hotel for pests.
+Remove fallen fruit and mummies to avoid creating a disease triangle or a hotel for pests.